Two students conversing

 Collaborative Learning Classroom in focus

-LBS Collaborative Learning Classroom
+The Collaborative Learning Classroom

 Opened in 2019, London Business School’s Collaborative Learning Classroom has been transforming the way students and alumni interact and learn.